HeartFlow

 Series D in 2007

-Paradigm Spine, LLC is a privately-held medical device company based in New York, specializing in the design, development, and marketing of innovative solutions for spinal diseases.
-The company focuses on non-fusion spinal implant technology, offering a range of minimally invasive products aimed at treating conditions such as lumbar spinal stenosis and age-related spinal deformities.
-Key offerings include the Coflex interspinous implant, which is used for facet arthrosis and decompression procedures, as well as the DSS system, a minimally-invasive pedicle-screw based solution.
-Paradigm Spine emphasizes the development of surgeon-centric and indication-specific products that preserve motion and support natural anatomical function, catering to spine specialists worldwide.
-Founded in 2002, the company was previously known as Spine Motion, LLC before rebranding in 2005.
+Paradigm Spine, LLC is a privately-held medical device company specializing in the design and development of innovative solutions for spinal diseases.
+Headquartered in New York, the company focuses on non-fusion spinal implants and motion-preserving products aimed at treating various spinal disorders.
+Its notable offerings include the Coflex interspinous implant, which is used for managing facet arthrosis and decompressive procedures, and a minimally invasive pedicle-screw based system known as the DSS system.
+These products are designed to stabilize the spine while preserving natural anatomical function, catering to the needs of spine specialists globally.
+Established in 2002 and originally named Spine Motion, LLC, the company rebranded to Paradigm Spine in 2005.